Amrskk/mlfinal/README.md

 > **Headline model:** Optuna-tuned XGBoost with sigmoid calibration, achieving **TPR = 0.349 at FPR = 0.01** on the held-out test set (3,781 samples).
 Beats Random Forest, LightGBM, SVM-RBF, and a five-learner stacking ensemble on every low-FPR operating point.
 >
 > **Why XGBoost, not stacking?** We initially proposed a stacking ensemble as the main model.
 End-to-end measurement (see Results section below and `calibration_ablation.csv`) showed that the LR meta-learner's sigmoid output collapses resolution in the high-confidence tail — exactly where gamma-ray classification operates.
 Tuned XGBoost beats every stacking variant we tried.
-We report this finding honestly rather than burying it: the stack is now documented as a comparison study, not the production model.

 ### Background: What Are We Looking At?